 He bumped into the side of Ryon, which prevented him from moving sufficiently to the right of the track, and lead to him slightly nudging the rear right of Urick’s car.
 It was however sufficient to unsettle the McLaren.
 Urick’s car started sliding and went onto the grass, further adding to the fast disappearing stability of the McLaren.
 The Ohioan was struggling to find some desperately needed grip and slid back into the Shadow, that was by now almost along side the orange McLaren.

 Ogonoski’s car in turn went spinning wildly.
 The McLaren was now also spinning.
 And an entire stampede of rumbling engines came storming down on them.
 The result was utter chaos.
 Pure and simple.
 Urick was out.
 Ogonoski attempted to continue but soon understood that his day was done.
-Lacina and Maattanen were also out.
+Adamovich and Maattanen were also out.

-Others, such as David Jacques, found themselves at the back of the field, facing a long struggle back to the front, struggling with their damaged cars.
+Others, such as David Jaques, found themselves at the back of the field, facing a long struggle back to the front, struggling with their damaged cars.
 Again others endured so much damage that lengthy repairs in the pits were required.
 Tony Dean was one of those unfortunates.